 MCT or medium-chain triglyceride oil can be ingested throughout the day by adding it to your coffee, using it as a keto-friendly base for dips or syrups, or including it in any keto recipes that call for it.
 MCT oil is converted immediately into ketone bodies for use as energy, and though it’s derived from coconut oil, it is not the same thing.
 MCT oil is a pure form of the medium-chain triglycerides (capric and caprylic acids), while coconut oil has only 15% MCTs.
 You can cook with MCT oil instead of olive oil, drop MCT oil into a glass of water for consumption (it’s tasteless), or just do a shot of it when you need it (before bed helps you oxidize fat as you sleep).

 If you’re eating keto to lose weight, you’re probably looking into exercise options too.
 When you do get your fitness, consider incorporating high-intensity exercises, which will help activate the GLUT-4 receptor in the liver, a glucose transport molecule that will work to store sugar from the bloodstream as glycogen in the liver and muscles.
-Compound exercises that use multiple muscle groups are the best for stimulating GLUT-4 receptor activity, but any kind of regular exercise will help you feel better and lose weight faster.
+Compound exercises that use multiple muscle groups are the best for stimulating GLUT-4 receptor activity, but any kind of regular exercise will help you feel better and lose weight faster and if you are an athlete, read this guide on the cyclical ketogenic diet.

 Though keto is a low-carb diet, that does not make it a high-protein diet.
 Too much protein intake can lead to kidney stress, and in extreme cases of working out too hard, even rhabdomyolysis.
 Outside of that, excess protein will turn to glucose, undercutting your keto intentions.
 Your protein needs will be dictated by your personal composition and your level of exercise.
 If you’re doing intense resistance training, you’ll need more protein for muscle growth, while someone doing aerobic exercise, not so much.